IFRS 16 Leases: What are the Changes and How are Businesses Responding

-The changes will take effect retroactively.
-That means that leases that expire after January 1, 2019, that are currently not included on the balance sheet will need to be included for the remainder of the lease.
+The changes took effect retroactively.
+That means that leases that expire after January 1, 2019, that are currently not included on the balance sheet now need to be included for the remainder of the lease.

 The new standards view a commercial lease as a tangible asset which depreciates over the lease term.
 And interest, on the other hand, is recognised as a liability.

-For tenants, this means leases will now have to be marked as a “right of use” asset on the balance sheet (in the same way as property, plant and equipment).
-There will also need to be a corresponding liability (accrued rent), which reduces each year as rent is paid.
+For tenants, this means leases are now marked as a “right of use” asset on the balance sheet (in the same way as property, plant and equipment).
+There is also a corresponding liability (accrued rent), which reduces each year as rent is paid.

 Indirect lease costs such as leasing fees, surveys and make good obligations may also be recognised.
 Lease options may also be taken into account, as long as they will definitely be exercised.